Skip to main content

 At the Institute for Research and Society (IRMS), undergraduate students don’t just gain experience but also the opportunity to challenge themselves and contribute to cutting-edge insights usually expected at the graduate level.

-Through Bridging Divides, Mariana Stefaniuk and Iris Oh showed how IRMS training and mentorship empower students to produce meaningful work: from a nationally published article on labour exploitation in the trucking industry to field research documenting the barriers asylum seekers face in entering the Canadian job market.
+Through Bridging Divides, Mariana Stefaniuk showed how IRMS training and mentorship empower students to produce meaningful work, culminating in a nationally published article on labour exploitation in the trucking industry.

 Following their research, Stefaniuk and Baril put forward four actionable federal reforms: